multivactech/monitor/readme.md

-# MultiVAC 监控程序
+# MultiVAC monitor

-## 1. 功能
+## 1. Function

-   1. 从Multivac的日志文件夹下查询是否有error.log，如果有，判断是否存在更新，假如更新了内容，则准备发送邮件警告。
+1. Query whether there is an error.. log from the log folder of MultiVAC.
+If there is, judge whether there is an update.
+If the content is updated, prepare to send an email warning.

-   2. 从MultiVAC下取data数据，分析某一矿工在某一分片内的出块信息是否可以构成链。
+2. Take data from MultiVAC to analyze whether the block information of a miner in a certain segment can form a chain.

-   3. 对某一分片而言，检测该分片内的所有矿工是否处于同一高度，是否出块信息相同。
+3. For a shard, check whether all miners in the shard are at the same height and whether the block information is the same.

-   4. 检测某矿工是否不出块，是否掉线。
+4. Check whether a miner doesn't get out of the block and whether it is offline.

-## 2. 使用方法
+## 2. Usage

-需要配合MultiVAC使用，此程序运行在监控服务器上。
+Need to use with MultiVAC, this program runs on the monitoring server.

-   `go run main.go` 即可
+   `go run main.go`

-使用前需要检查`config/config.json`中的配置信息是否正确，并调整为对应的配置。
+Before using, you need to check whether the configuration information in config/config and adjust it to the corresponding configuration.